Working since 1984 with Japan

-Japan energy policy: interview for The Economist on YouTube
+Japan energy policy for The Economist

 In 1984, Fasol recognized Japan’s importance in technology and the relatively weak links with the rest of the world, and decided to focus on Japan in addition to physics and business.
 Fasol’s company helps Japanese technology companies globalize, and foreign companies to succeed and grow in Japan.
 Currently he is advisor to the CEO of a major Japanese electrical engineering company, helping to double their business within five years.
 He founded and organizes the Ludwig Boltzmann Symposia focussing on energy, entropy and leadership.